-Whatever the answer, we are so lucky that this tradition borne out of love has lasted the years.
+Whatever the answer, we’re so lucky that this tradition borne out of love has lasted the years.
 Recipes have been handed down from generation to generation and the great chewy versus crunchy debate lives on.

-I think it’s a really nice way to introduce kids to the Anzac story and tradition.
-Get them baking a batch this weekend while talking to them about this important part of our history and the story behind the biscuits.
+I think it’s a really nice way to introduce kids to the ANZAC story and tradition.
+Get them baking a batch leading up to ANZAC Day while talking to them about this important part of our history and the story behind the biscuits.

 - 1 cup plain flour